JillKerrB/Pilates/README.md

 ## Credits

-For help with some coding such as with the footer, i referenced the Love Running project from the Code institute I also referenced W3Schools for information such as how to create tables https://www.w3schools.com/html/html_tables.asp To get help with hero imaging width sizing, went to https://www.youtube.com/watch?v=Y8zMYaD1bz0&list=PL4cUxeGkcC9i3FXJSUfmsNOx8E7u6UuhG&index=1
+For help with some coding such as with the footer, i referenced the Love Running project from the Code institute I also referenced W3Schools for information such as how to create tables https://www.w3schools.com/html/html_tables.asp, Table border code from W3Schools - https://www.w3schools.com/html/html_table_borders.asp To get help with hero imaging width sizing, went to https://www.youtube.com/watch?v=Y8zMYaD1bz0&list=PL4cUxeGkcC9i3FXJSUfmsNOx8E7u6UuhG&index=1
-I would also like to thank my Mentor for support during this project.
+Code to make footer sticky taken from https://www.w3schools.com/howto/howto_css_fixed_footer.asp*/ I would also like to thank my Mentor for support during this project.

 ## Media